swcarpentry/shell-novice/_episodes/07-find.md

 {: .language-bash}

 ```
-data/LittleWomen.txt:"Yesterday, when Aunt was asleep and I was trying to be as still as a
+./LittleWomen.txt:"Yesterday, when Aunt was asleep and I was trying to be as still as a
-data/LittleWomen.txt:Yesterday at dinner, when an Austrian officer stared at us and then
+./LittleWomen.txt:Yesterday at dinner, when an Austrian officer stared at us and then
-data/LittleWomen.txt:Yesterday was a quiet day spent in teaching, sewing, and writing in my
+./LittleWomen.txt:Yesterday was a quiet day spent in teaching, sewing, and writing in my
-haiku.txt:Yesterday it worked
+./haiku.txt:Yesterday it worked
 ```
 {: .output}